Faith-Rooted · Justice-Centered · Community-Led

 Memorial outside Tops Friendly Markets in Buffalo

-Pastor in the Public Square & Co-Founder
+Co-Founder, In the Public Square

 The P4 Framework